Radiation exposure natural treatment with vitamins, herbs,

 Danger and risk

-As of April, 2011, there is no reason to be concerned unless you live in Northern Japan close to the nuclear sites.
+Recently there has been a scare about such radiation coming from nuclear power plants in Japan.
+Many people in the United States are starting to get concerned but...
 There is no need for anyone in the United States to take iodine pills.
 If you live near a nuclear facility and concerned that in the future some earthquake or natural disaster could occur, you could keep a bottle of iodine or iodide in the house.

 People do not realize that there is a significantly higher risk by getting in the car to go to a store to buy iodide, driving on the road, inhaling pollutants, possible car accident, etc., than the exposure risk of infinitesimally small amount of radioactive iodine in the air from the Japan fallout.